mejiaga/course/01-ClassContent/07-Social-Analytics/3/Activities/02-Stu_Recap_Tweet_Analysis/README.md

-# Directions
+# Breaking News

-* We are going to analyze 25 tweets and run sentiment analysis on them.

-  * Add a list to hold sentiments
+As a review of concepts learned in the previous session of class, run sentiment analysis on 25 tweets.

+## Instructions

+Following the comments in the starter file:

+* Create lists to hold each of the compound, positive, neutral and negative polarity scores

-  * Grab 25 tweets
+* Grab 25 tweets from @CNNbrk (or your preferred news outlet)

 * Loop through all tweets

-  * Run Vader Analysis on each tweet
+  - Run Vader Analysis on each tweet

-  * Add each value to the appropriate list
+  - Add each polarity score value to the appropriate list

-  * Store the Average Sentiments
+* Create a dictionary storing the mean of each list

-  * Print the Sentiments
+* Print the dictionary